NRL legend Andrew 'Joey' Johns slams insurance claims from Manly experts that he 'introduced gambling culture to the club'

 NRL employer Todd Greenberg has actually threatened life bans for any of the league's gamers or officials condemned of match-fixing, while NSW Police have validated they are penetrating the allegations against Manly.

-Greenberg stated administrators would come down with their full weight on anyone found guilty of conspiring to fix the result of a game.
+Greenberg stated administrators would come down with their full weight on anyone found guilty of conspiring to fix the result of a game while you play agen judi Online.

 He said: 'The response from the NRL will be very clear.
 If any allegations are proven, then we will prohibit anyone found guilty, for life,'